 Oracle/PLSQL: NVL Function

-In Oracle/PLSQL, the NVL function lets you substitute a value when a null value is encountered.
+The Oracle/PLSQL NVL function lets you substitute a value when a null value is encountered.

-The syntax for the NVL function is:
+The syntax for the Oracle/PLSQL NVL function is:

 NVL( string1, replace_with )

 string1 is the string to test for a null value.

 replace_with is the value returned if string1 is null.

 The NVL function can be used in the following versions of Oracle/PLSQL: